JAAKKQ/CryptoDiscordBot/README.md

 ## Wut is this?
-Source of a cool bot that I managed to made.
+Source of a cool bot that I managed to made with [discord.js](https://github.com/discordjs/discord.js).
 This bot's status cycles trough the price of Bitcoin, Ethereum, Dogecoin and Stellar.

 ## Commands